locka99/cpp-to-rust-book/memory_management/index.md

 ## Heap

-Heap is a memory that the language runtime requests from the operating system and makes available to your code through memory allocation calls:
+Heap is a memory that the language runtime requests from the operating system and makes available to your code through memory allocation calls

+C++

 ```c++
 char * v = (char *) malloc(128);